simonamtoft/recurrence-and-attention-latent-variable-models/README.md

 ![alt text](https://github.com/simonamtoft/ml-library/blob/main/results/images.png?raw=true)

 ## Discussion
+From the results it is clear that the implemented DRAW model performs better than the standard VAE.
+However, it is also seen that the Ladder VAE has kind of collapsed into the standard VAE, providing far worse results than in the original paper.
+This can be due to multiple things.
+First of all the model might not be exactly identical to the proposed model regarding the implementation itself and number and size of layers.
+Secondly, all the three models are trained in exactly the same manner, without using a lot of tricks to improve the training of the Ladder VAE, which was done in the paper.

 ### Comment on DRAW with Filterbank Attention
 The filterbank attention version of the DRAW model is somewhat of a work-in-progress.
 It [seems to be implemented correctly](https://github.com/simonamtoft/ml-library/blob/main/notebooks/A%20Look%20at%20Attention.ipynb) using a batch size of one, but very slow computationally.
 Additionally when running only with a batch size of one, each epoch takes too long to make it feasible.
 In order to make this model able to work in practice one would have to optimize it for batch sizes larger than one and improve the computational speed.